 You have the skills and experience.
 But one critical resume mistake can delete your candidacy before a human even sees it.
-In 2024, over 75% of resumes are rejected for simple, preventable errors that signal carelessness or a lack of modern job search savvy.
+Many resumes are rejected for simple, preventable errors that signal carelessness or a lack of modern job search savvy.

 The Cost of Common Resume Mistakes

-Recruiters spend an average of 7 seconds on their first scan.
-In that time, they're looking for reasons to say "no" as much as reasons to say "yes."
-A single red flag a typo, a confusing layout, an unquantified claim is often all it takes to end your candidacy.
+Recruiters spend a very limited time on their first scan.
+In that time, they are looking for reasons to say "no" as much as reasons to say "yes."
+A single red flag a typo, a confusing layout, or an unquantified claim is often all it takes to end your candidacy.

-- Familiarity Blindness: You've read your own resume dozens of times; your brain autocorrects errors.
+- Familiarity Blindness: You have read your own resume dozens of times; your brain autocorrects errors.

 - Formatting Ignorance: What looks good in Word might be a garbled mess to an ATS parser.